Helpers

 number of arguments to avoid accidentally supplying default arguments when you

 do not what them applied.
-First pass nAry
+First pass nAry the number of arguments you wish to

-limit the function to and then the function you wish to limit. nAry
+limit the function to and then the function you wish to limit. nAry will give

 you back a curried function that will only apply the specified number of